“Hear that, my friend. It is

 “All right men it’s time to march.
 We have our mission: destroy the dragon Rork!
 He and his mate are a plague killing your children.
 Let’s crush their offspring; dragons will no longer slay our people!”
 Arajuan commanded.

 They raised their swords and cheered.
 Arajuan gave the Aldarian salute and a rallying shout to encourage the men.

 “Odcięte lowry żadne ogoni, sir!”
 The soldiers echoed.

-Arajuan left the barracks, standing on the lawn, the winter sun warming his scales.
+Arajuan left the barracks and stood on the palace lawn, the winter sun warming his scales.
 This mission would be simple, after all, he was an accomplished general.
 He lifted his eyes to the heavens and muttered a phrase under his breath.
-The sky darkened if only those dark skies foretold what he was about to face.
-Crimson blood poured down from the stormy skies.
-The blood of his prior kills rained down.
+The sky darkened; if only those dark skies foretold what he was about to face.
+Crimson blood poured from the stormy skies.
 He opened his mouth in a willing grimace allowing it to drip into his toothy maw.
-Turning to his men, with blood a covered face and mouth, he shouted the command.
+He turned to his men, with a blood covered face, he shouted the command.

 “Onward we march!
 To Lenagard men!”

 Do you like our stories?
 Remember to support us on Patreon